Attention Heads of Large Language Models: A Survey: Overview of special attention heads

+As shown in Table~\ref{tab:viewpoints}, the role of an attention head, as its name suggests, is quite analogous to the functions of the human brain.
+In some representative earlier works, the OAR model abstracts human brain knowledge and information into a graph composed of objects, attributes, and relations.\citep{OAR_model} Based on this abstraction, \citet{Cognitive_OAR} proposed a mathematical model of problem solving.
+Specifically, the solver's brain first utilizes its own OAR model to identify the content of the problem, distinguishing the objects and attributes within it, and constructs a sub-OAR model accordingly.
+Then, the solver combines their knowledge to search for potential solution goals and solution paths, evaluating these candidate solutions.
+If the evaluation results are unsatisfactory, the solver iteratively explores and evaluates solutions until suitable ones are found.
+Ultimately, the result of problem solving is represented as a part of the relations in the sub-OAR model.

+Similarly, the ACT-R model, which consists of five modules—Perception (P), Working Memory (WM), Procedural Memory (PM), Declarative Memory (DM), and Motor (M)—highlights the interaction between various modules in human cognition.\citep{ACTR_anderson} The P module receives environmental inputs (e.g., visual or auditory information) and transmits them to the WM module.
+WM retrieves condition-action rules stored in PM in an if-then format to generate the next action.
+If additional knowledge is required, WM retrieves it from DM.
+Finally, the action is executed through the M module.\citep{whitehill2013understanding,laird2022analysis}

-By summarizing and analyzing existing research, we find that the role of an attention head, as its name suggests, is quite analogous to the functions of the human brain.
-From a behavioral neuroscience perspective, the process by which the human brain thinks about specific problems can be abstracted into a four-step process: Knowledge Recalling (KR), In-Context Identification (ICI), Latent Reasoning (LR), and Expression Preparation (EP).
-These four steps can interact with and transition between one another, as illustrated in Figure~\ref{fig:four_steps}.
+In summary, these studies center on how humans retrieve knowledge, perceive and understand problems or environments, and conceive and execute actions.
+Inspired by these works, we propose a more universally applicable four-stage framework for describing the process by which the human brain solves specific problems: Knowledge Recalling (KR), In-Context Identification (ICI), Latent Reasoning (LR), and Expression Preparation (EP).
+These four stages can interact with and transition between one another, as illustrated in Figure~\ref{fig:four_steps}.

 When solving a problem, humans first need to recall the knowledge they have learned that is relevant to the issue at hand.
 This process is known as \textbf{Knowledge Recalling (KR)}.
-During this stage, the hippocampus integrates memories into the brain's network \citep{SquireMemory} and activates different types of memories as needed \citep{MemoryRecall}.
-Confronted with the specific text of the problem, humans need to perform \textbf{In-Context Identification (ICI)}.
+During this stage, the hippocampus integrates memories into the brain's network \citep{SquireMemory} and activates different types of memories as needed with the help of dynamic associations.\citep{MemoryRecall,sartori2023language} Confronted with the specific text of the problem, humans need to perform \textbf{In-Context Identification (ICI)}.
 This means that the brain not only focuses on the overall structural content of the text \citep{GeneralStructure} but also parses the syntactic \citep{Syntax} and semantic \citep{Semantic} information embedded within it.